 Donors rarely support an unknown organisation.
 Lawyers, banking staff and trust company personnel will tell one that those drawing up their wills usually include bequests to well-known charities.
 But how does an NPO position itself as a household name amongst the large, famous organisations that have been around for over a century?
 All aspects of Marketing an NPO and positioning its name and logo – its brand – as a household name, are covered.
 It can be done!
 It has been done successfully by a number of South African NPOs in amazingly short spaces of time.
-Jill and Jane will demonstrate case studies.

 - Adopting a marketing attitude rather than a charity mindset

 - The importance of marketing – one can’t fundraise in a vacuum